Trombecher/vine/README.md

-# The Ion Programming Language
+# The Quark Programming Language

-Ion is a small programming language with focus on simplicity and type safety.
+Quark is a small programming language with focus on simplicity and type safety.